Giskard-AI/giskard-hub/script-docs/hub/guide/manage-datasets.rst

 Import conversations
 =====================

 To import conversations, click the "Import" button in the upper right corner of the screen.
-You can import data files in either JSON or JSONL format.

 .. image:: /_static/images/hub/import-conversations.png
    :align: center
    :alt: "List of conversations"
+   :width: 800

-You can import data files in JSON or JSONL format, containing an array of conversations (or a conversation object per line, if JSONL).
+You can import data in **JSON or JSONL format**, containing an array of conversations (or a conversation object per line, if JSONL).

 Each conversation must be defined as a JSON object with a ``messages`` field containing the chat messages in OpenAI format.
 You can also specify these optional attributes: